How to Lower your Website’s Bounce Rate

 THE HARSH REALITY OF YOUR WRITING

 I’ve noticed on several occasions when going back to update an old article, that I’ve made some pretty obvious mistakes.
-And aside from one harsh critic mention here, nobody has left any nasty comments about my mistakes.
+Yet I rarely receive comments about my mistakes.

 You want the people who visit your site to read every word, as I know you put a ton of thought in and carefully chose each one, but the fact of the matter is; aint nobody got time for that.